nitish7562/Docker/Nitish_Docker.md

 ## Docker Storage
 * Docker storage refers to how data is stored and managed in Docker containers.
 It includes various mechanisms to persist data generated and used by containers.
-* Containers don’t write data permanently to any storage location.
-Docker storage must be configured if you would like your container to store data permanently.
-The data doesn’t prevail when the container is deleted (using the remove command); this happens because when the container is deleted, the writable layer is also deleted.
-If the data is stored outside the container you can use it even if the container no longer exists.

 ## Docker commands
 **Some of the most commonly used docker commands are**